orange-cloudfoundry/gobis/README.md

     crypted: true # hashed by bcrypt, you can use https://github.com/gibsjose/bcrypt-hash command to crypt a password
   - user: user2
     password: mypassword # equal password
+    groups: [admin]
 ```

+#### Tips

+By setting groups it will allow others middleware to find groups for the current user by using [context groups](https://godoc.org/github.com/orange-cloudfoundry/gobis/proxy/ctx#Groups)

 ### Casbin